 Please follow the series on social media with the hashtag #VoCSeries, #VictimsofCorruption and #Corruption.

-Skyscraper was the winner of the short film contest organized by TI Georgia in 2020.
+Skyscraper was the winner of the short film contest organized by TI Georgia in 2020, and also one of the winners of the UNCAC Coalition’s Short Film Contest in December 2021.
 A jury composed of film experts and an anti-corruption specialist selected Skyscraper as the winner of the contest for the simple, wordless and universally understandable depiction of how corruption functions and what devastating consequences it may have.
 Read more about the film here.